JetBrains/teamcity-documentation/topics/managing-two-factor-authentication.md

 If the two-factor authentication is enabled, users who pass the 2FA checkup have one hour to modify critical user settings.
 Once this period expires, users must pass a new 2FA verification before they can proceed with these edits.

-Edits that are blocked until a user passes another verification include:
+Actions that are blocked until a user passes another verification include:

 * Disabling 2FA in user profile settings
 * Changing user password and email
 * Generating access tokens

-> These edits are blocked only if an attacker makes them in the TeamCity web UI.
+> These actions are blocked only if an attacker makes them in the TeamCity UI.
 TeamCity server still accepts modification requests sent via [REST API](teamcity-rest-api.md).
 >
 {type="note"}